 Potassium Iodide Tablets for Nuclear Fallout

 Potassium iodide is a salt.
 When taken, it floods the thyroid and prevents the thyroid gland from absorbing radioactive iodine.
 Thus, potassium iodide tablets will protect you from getting thyroid cancer and other thyroid diseases due to fallout.
+(Read about the shelf life of iodine)

 But potassium iodide is not a magic pill against the effects of fallout!
 It only protects the thyroid and will not protect the rest of the body from absorbing radiation.